sujit79/sleep-app/README.md

 	localhost:3000/user_associations.json to get user associations
 	localhost:3000/user_sleeps.json to list users last week in descending

- # Rails Commands used to generate the project are below, Sleep App can also be
+ # Rails Commands used to generate the project are below,
- # furthur enhanced in terms of front end/backend and database on similar lines

  rails new sleep-app <br />
  rails d scaffold User <br />